f-ras/hobby-projects/README.md

 ## Tools

-### dectohex-converter: Tool to convert decimals to hexadecimals.
+### Dectohex-converter: Tool to convert decimals to hexadecimals.